Plan for: Thanksgiving | Advent | Christmas

 1. Was The Thief Saved?

-E. Remarks.
+Introductory Remarks.

 3. Our scripture of emphasis reads like this: "And one of the malefactors which were hanged railed on him, saying: If thou be Christ, save thyself and us.
-But the other answering rebuked him, saying: Dost, not thou fear God, seeing thou art in the same condemnation?
+But the other answering rebuked him, saying, Dost, do you not fear God, seeing thou art in the same condemnation?
 And we indeed justly; for we receive the due reward of our deeds: but this man hath done nothing amiss.
 And he said unto Jesus, Lord; remember me when thou comest into thy kingdom.
 And Jesus said unto him, Verily I say unto thee, Today shalt thou be with me in paradise,” Luke 23:39-43.”
 Many have been taught that the thief was saved, even without baptism.
-The thief was one of Billy Graham's invitational verses; that he used at his worldwide crusades.
+The Thief was one of Billy Graham's invitational verses that he used during his worldwide crusades.
 You can also find it on his website to answer a writer’s question: “Is baptism necessary for salvation?”
 He uses the thief in his dispute against the necessity of baptism!
 He would also cite: “the sinner’s prayer” over those that came forward, “to accept Christ.”
 I know because I heard and believed that prayer saved me: at one of his crusades when I was a young man.
 I thank God He permitted me to learn better; so I could do better!
 I pray He will enlighten you as well through this lesson.
 With God’s help, we will draw: “new water from old wells.”
 With both our bibles and hearts, let's prayerfully consider this topic opened unto the living God.

 BODY OF LESSON